-Kojo Nnamdi is host of The Kojo Nnamdi Show, a live talk show produced by WAMU 88.5 that airs weekdays at noon.
-On Fridays at noon, Nnamdi hosts The Politics Hour on WAMU 88.5.
+Kojo Nnamdi was the host of The Kojo Nnamdi Show, a live talk show produced by WAMU 88.5 that aired weekdays at noon.
+On Fridays at noon, Nnamdi hosts The Politics Hour with Kojo Nnamdi with resident analyst Tom Sherwood on WAMU 88.5.

-“Maybe the best radio interviewer in town” according to The Washington Post, Nnamdi welcomes a lineup of interesting and provocative guests who offer new perspectives about current events, political issues, social policy, art, science and other topics.
-The show encourages listener calls, creating a dynamic dialogue about issues that are important or interesting to the Washington, D.C., region.
+“Maybe the best radio interviewer in town” according to The Washington Post, Nnamdi welcomed a lineup of interesting and provocative guests who offer new perspectives about current events, political issues, social policy, art, science and other topics.
+The show encouraged listener calls, creating a dynamic dialogue about issues important or interesting to the Washington, D.C., region.

 Nnamdi is a native of Guyana who immigrated to the United States in 1968 to attend college and explore the civil rights movement.
 From 1985 to 2011, he hosted Evening Exchange, a public affairs television program broadcast by WHUT-TV at Howard University.
 From 1973 to 1985, Nnamdi worked at WHUR-FM, where he served as news editor and then news director, producing the award-winning local news program The Daily Drum.

 In 2003, the Library of Congress selected Nnamdi as the keynote speaker for African American History Month, and in 2001, he was honored as a civil rights hero by the National Council for Community Justice.